Skip to content

 PropertiesPropertiesRead, PropertiesWriteProperty definition management

-Page operations are intentionally tiered — an agent that can edit content should not necessarily restructure the page hierarchy or permanently delete pages.
+Page operations are intentionally tiered — an agent that can edit content should not automatically restructure the hierarchy or permanently delete pages.
+Granularity can evolve (e.g. PagesDelete splitting into PagesTrash and PagesPermanentDelete) without API changes; only Capability::all() and the exhaustive test need updating.

-PermissionGuard::new() is pub(crate), meaning only code within the application crate can construct guards.
-Rust’s module privacy system enforces this at compile time — no runtime checks needed.
-This eliminates the class of bugs where a framework layer constructs a guard directly, bypassing capability resolution.
+PermissionGuard::new() is pub(crate), so only code within the application crate can construct guards.
+Rust’s module privacy enforces this at compile time — no runtime check needed.
+This eliminates the class of bugs where a framework layer builds a guard directly and bypasses capability resolution.

-Framework layers (Tauri commands, MCP tools, HTTP bridge) resolve the guard via CapabilityResolver and pass it to use cases.
+Framework layers (Tauri, MCP, HTTP bridge) resolve the guard via CapabilityResolver and pass it to use cases.
 They never call guard.require() themselves.
-This ensures every entry point flows through the same permission check in the application layer.
+This keeps every entry point flowing through the same check in the application layer.

-// Framework: resolves guard, passes to use case
+// Framework: resolve guard, pass to use case

 let guard = state.resolve_owner_guard()?;